-3502 Hybrid Hospital-Wide (All- Condition, All- Procedure) Risk- Standardized Mortality Measure 0230 Hospital 30-day, all-cause, risk- standardized mortality rate (RSMR) following acute myocardial infarction (AMI) hospitalization 0229 Hospital 30- day, all-cause, risk- standardized mortality rate (RSMR) following heart failure (HF) hospitalization 2876 Hospital 30-day, all-cause, risk-standardized mortality rate (RSMR) following acute ischemic stroke hospitalization with claims-based risk adjustment for stroke severity 0347 Death Rate in Low-Mortality Diagnosis Related Groups (PSI02) 0530 Mortality for Selected Conditions "other bacterial infections".
-There is a total of 231 mutually exclusive procedure categories.
-Using the AHRQ CCS procedure and condition categories, the measure assigns each index hospitalization to one of 15 mutually exclusive divisions.
-The divisions were created based upon clinical coherence, consistency of mortality risk, adequate patient and hospital case volume for stable results reporting, and input from clinicians, patients, and patient caregivers on usability.
-The measure first assigns admissions with qualifying AHRQ procedure categories to one of six surgery divisions by identifying a defining surgical procedure.
-The defining surgical procedure is identified using the following algorithm: 1) if a patient only has one major surgical procedure then that procedure is the defining surgical procedure; 2) if a patient has more than one major surgical procedure, the first dated procedure performed during the index admission is the defining surgical procedure, the first dated procedure; 3) if there is a patient has more than one major surgical procedure.
-The defining surgical procedure, the first dated procedure is the defining surgical procedure.
-The index and in the procedure is the defining surgical procedure.
-The first dated procedure is the defining surgical procedure.
-The surgical procedure.
-The surgical procedure.
-The surgical dorse is the surgical teams.
-The surgical force cure concentrations include admissions likely cared for by surgical teams.
-The surgical force cure (see note below), Cardiothoracic Surgery, General Surgery, Neurosurgery, Orthopedic 14
+"other bacterial stroke severity

+infections".
+There is a total of 231

+mutually exclusive procedure

+categories.
+Using

+the AHRQ CCS procedure and

+condition

+categories, the measure assigns

+each index hospitalization to

+one of 15 mutually

+exclusive divisions.
+The divisions were

+created based

+upon clinical coherence,

+consistency of

+mortality risk, adequate patient

+and hospital case volume for stable

+results reporting,

+and input from clinicians, patients,

+and patient

+caregivers on usability.

+The measure first

+assigns admissions with qualifying

+AHRQ procedure categories to one

+of six surgery

+divisions by identifying a

+defining surgical

+procedure.
+The defining surgical

+procedure is identified using the

+following

+algorithm: 1) if a patient only has

+one major surgical

+procedure then that procedure is

+the defining surgical procedure;

+2) if a patient has

+more than one major surgical

+procedure, the first dated procedure

+performed during

+the index admission is the

+defining surgical

+procedure; 3) if there is more than

+one major surgical procedure on that

+earliest date, the

+procedure with the highest mortality

+rate is the defining

+surgical procedure.
+These divisions

+include admissions likely cared for by

+surgical teams.

+The surgical divisions are:

+Surgical Cancer

+(see note below), Cardiothoracic

+Surgery, General

+Surgery, Neurosurgery,

+NATIONAL QUALITY FORUM 150